blinkmobile/brn/README.md

 Notes:
 - this ignores the `tenant` property for now
-- if the input BRN also has a wildcard, then the result will always be `false`
+- if the input BRN also has a wildcard, then BRNs must be the same to pass

 #### BRN#isLessSpecificThan(input)